top of page

-Why Is Art So Healing?
+Why Art Heals

-In the midst of our busy daily lives, there are moments when we encounter a painting, a photograph, music, or a piece of writing and feel—without quite knowing why—a little lighter inside.That may be the moment when we realize we have been “healed by art.”
+In the midst of our busy daily lives,there are moments when we encounter a painting, a photograph, music, or a piece of writing—and feel, without quite knowing why, a little lighter inside.

-Art does not solve our problems for us.It does not give us answers or show us what is right.Instead, it becomes a place where our emotions and sensations can simply exist as they are.
+Art does not solve our problems.
+It does not give us answers or tell us what is right.

 Feelings that cannot be put into words.Thoughts that refuse to be neatly organized.A vague sense of unease, or a tiredness with no clear reason.